 Apply during your first semester in the Honors Program

-Holster Scholars First Year Project
+Holster Scholars Program

-Apply as a rising junior
+Apply as a rising junior at UConn

 Rowe Scholars Program

 Provides health professions opportunities and support to students from backgrounds underrepresented in health care.
+Rising juniors who are not yet enrolled in the Honors Program must simultaneously apply through a separate Honors Program process along with the Rowe Scholar application.